 Caution when buying a battery charger

-A multi-stage charger brings a battery up to charge very much faster (and deeper) than does a conventional charger.
-As a rough guide, a 10 amp multi-stage charger will outperform almost all ’20 amp’ conventional chargers and many a ’25 amp’ cheapie.
-The apparently much higher prices of multi-stage chargers are far less than they appear.
-Good ones start at about $250.
+Always use a high quality multi-stage charger.
+Cheap ones sooner or later wreck costly batteries.
+A multi-stage charger brings a battery up to charge rapidly, deeply and safely.
+A 10 amp multi-stage charger will thus outperform almost all ’20 amp’ conventional chargers.
+And many a ’25 amp’ cheapie.
+Good chargers start at about $250.

 Lithium-ion battery charging

 A lithium-ion (LiFePO4) cell is nominally 3.2 volts.
-A 12 volt battery thus has four of these cells connected in series.
-Charging is typically at constant current – requiring 13.2-13.4 volts.
-This will charge the battery to about 80%-90% charge.
-Many users do not attempt to exceed that.
-Many settle for about 80%.
+A 12 volt such battery thus has four such cells.
+Charging is typically at constant current.
+It requires 13.2-13.6 volts.
+This charges the battery to about 80%-90%.
+Many users settle for about 80%.

-The actual state of charge of a LiFePO4 battery is difficult to assess by voltage measurement.
-When 100% charged a 12 volt such battery may be 13.4 volts.
-In typical RV use this drops to 13.1-13.2 volts at 90% or so charge.
-It then remains virtually constant until some 10% charge – when it rapidly drops.
+LiFePO4 state of charge is difficult to assess by measuring voltage.
+A 100% charged 12 volt LiFePO4 battery may be 13.4 volts.
+In typical RV use this drops to 13.1-12.9 volts at 90% or so charge.
+It’s then virtually constant until 10% remaining.
+It then drops rapidly.

-Good quality (plus $275) solar regulators have multi-stage charging as described above.
-The better ones include MPPT (multiple power point tracking) that recovers from10%-15% of energy otherwise lost in regulators that lack it.
-(An article on MPPT will be posted on this site shortly.)
+Good (plus $275) solar regulators have multi-stage charging.
+The better ones include MPPT (multiple power point tracking).
+This recovers 10%-15% of energy otherwise lost.

-f you liked this article you are likely to also appreciate my books on RVs and solar.
-Batteries and battery charging are covered in greater depth in Caravan & Motorhome Electrics.
+If you liked this article you will like my books on RVs and solar.
+Batteries and battery charging are covered in depth in Caravan & Motorhome Electrics.
 Solar That Really Works! is for cabins and RVs.
-My book Solar Success relates to home and property solar systems.
-There is also the Camper Trailer Book.
+Solar Success relates to homes and properties.
+See also the Caravan & Motorhome Book and the Camper Trailer Book.